rbms-bsc/DCRMR/_pages/Ppdm/Date-of-manufacture.md

 <a name="5.33.1.2">5.33.1.2</a> [Sources of information](/DCRMR/ppdm/#5011-sources-of-information)

-## 5.33.2 RDA Definition and scope
+## 5.33.2 RDA definition and scope

 <a name="5.33.2.1">5.33.2.1</a> A timespan during which a published manifestation is printed, duplicated, cast, etc.